ProGamerGov/Neural-Tools/README.md

 ### How It Works:

 Currently, all available models are trained on images with the RGB/BGR color space.
-An image's lumiance can represented in the form of gray scale color space image, which can be converted to RGB format for Neural-Style.
+An image's luminance can represented in the form of gray scale color space image, which can be converted to RGB format for Neural-Style.
 After the gray scale images are run through Neural-Style, re-applying the color to your output is done with the use of the LUV color space.

+Basically due to pre-trained model limitations, gray scale images are used to transfer luminance, and a color space supporting luminance is used to transfer the colors back to the finished output.

 ### Dependencies: